gjsify/ts-for-gir/packages/cli/README.md

 exports.default = Gtk;
 ```

-> It is recommended to also set the [noNamespace](#nonamespace) option to true when using the `"commonjs"` moduleType option.
+> It is recommended to also set the [noNamespace](#nonamespace) option to true when using the `"cjs"` moduleType option.
 This will ensure that the generated code is fully compatible with the CommonJS format.

 ### verbose